bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/client-tls-certificate.rst

 You would then need to send this across to the organization which will sign this request.
-This will be the self-signed CA that :ref:`was created earlier <Setup a Self-Signed Certificate Authority>`.
+This will be the self-signed CA that :ref:`was created earlier <Set Up a Self-Signed Certificate Authority>`.

 If you are the federation admin, you can import the csr and sign the certificate using your easyrsa setup: